 The Al Purdy A-Frame is the original country home of late Canadian poet Al Purdy in Prince Edward County.
 A group of volunteers have worked tirelessly to get it set up as a writer’s residency offering 1-3 month-long stays, especially for poets.
 Get this — you get paid to stay there.
 You need to apply of course, and they only accept a limited number of people per season, but what a beautiful thing this is.
 We have huge admiration for everyone who pulled this together.
 We haven’t stayed here, but we’re emotional and financial sponsors of the project.
 Click here for details.

 Thirteen Moons is a retreat center about 2 hours north-east of Toronto, primarily designed for women.
-We haven’t checked it out ourselves, but our dear friend Annahid stayed for a few nights and loved it.
 Unlike a lot of the other ones on this list, this space is more comfortable and spacious than rustic.
-All meals are provided and (organic and vegetarian) the property is beautiful, and guests receive a free facial or foot spa.
+All meals (organic and vegetarian) are provided the property is beautiful.
 Meals are shared with other guests.
 Click here for details.

 That’s all we’ve got today.
 Isn’t there a lot?
 There’s so much!
 We’re all so lucky to live here.

 If you visit any of these places, we’d love to hear how it goes.
 Drop us a quick line, so we can keep growing our know-how about places to get away to.

 Wishing you productive days and restful nights at beautiful places…